Clan MacTavish: 18th century and Jacobite uprisings

 In 1715, the Jacobite cause saw its first failed attempt to place the Stuarts back on the throne of Scotland and England.
 During this time Chief Archibald MacTavish was sympathetic to the Jacobite cause but took no action to support either the Government or the Jacobites.
 Chief Archibald is said to have signed the address welcoming the Pretender, James Stewart, King du jour in Exile.

-In 1745, both Chief Archibald and Dugald MacTavish, the Younger, were imprisoned at Dumbarton Castle, in September 1745 during the 1745 Jacobite Rising.
+Both Chief Archibald and Dugald MacTavish, the Younger, were imprisoned at Dumbarton Castle, in September 1745 during the 1745 Jacobite Rising.
 For this reason, there was no formal leadership of Clan MacTavish of Dunardry within the Jacobite Army, and some of the MacTavishes found their way to fight within the ranks of their neighbor, MacIntosh.
-The MacTavishes were imprisoned based on the "treasonable" letters from Dugald MacTavish, the younger, to Sir James Campbell of Achinbreck indicating plans to raise their men in favor of Prince Charles and the Jacobite cause.
+The MacTavishes were imprisoned based on the "treasonable" letters from Dugald MacTavish, the younger, to Sir James Campbell of Achinbreck indicating plans to raise their men in favour of Prince Charles and the Jacobite cause.

-On 16 April 1746, at the Battle of Culloden, the Jacobite army was defeated by a much larger force of the British government army (5000 fighting for Prince Charles and 9000 fighting for the government).
+On 16 April 1746, at the Battle of Culloden, the Jacobite army was defeated by a much larger force of the British government army (5,000 fighting for Prince Charles and 9,000 fighting for the government).
 On that day, the Jacobite army of Prince Charles lost the battle, and the fate of the Jacobite cause was sealed.